StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 **Precautions**:

-- **When a table is created, you must specify the bucketing columns**.
+- **when you create a table, you must specify the bucketing columns**.
 - The values of bucketing columns cannot be updated.
 - Bucketing columns cannot be modified after they are specified.
 - Since StarRocks 2.5, you do not need to set the number of buckets when you create a table.
 StarRocks automatically sets the number of buckets.
 If you want to set this parameter, see [Determine the number of tablets](../../../table_design/Data_distribution.md#determine-the-number-of-tablets).